 MATHUSLA is a large-scale (100x100 m^2), relatively simple detector for the HL-LHC that can detect the decay of neutral LLPs produced in proton-proton (pp) collisions at the LHC.
 Its location on the surface shields it from backgrounds that constrain the ability of the main detectors, like ATLAS and CMS, to look for many of these kinds of particles, and provides MATHUSLA with a background free environment and no trigger limitations.
 Moreover, the large size of MATHUSLA would also allow it to act as a cosmic ray (CR) telescope.

 MATHUSLA needs a robust tracking and an excellent background rejection.
-The proposed detector concept, shown in the figure above, is a large box decay volume of 25 m with a double layer veto detector on the floor (violet) to off-line reject backgrounds from the LHC such as high-energy muons, a tracking array made of 6 layers separated by 80 cm (to reconstruct LLP decay products), and an additional double-tracking layer 5 m below to enhance the particle position measurement precision close to the floor.
+The proposed detector concept, shown in the figure above, is a large box decay volume of 25 m with a double layer veto detector on the floor and on the wall facing CMS (violet) to off-line reject backgrounds from the LHC such as high-energy muons, a tracking array made of 6 layers separated by 80 cm (to reconstruct LLP decay products), and an additional double-tracking layer 5 m below to enhance the particle position measurement precision close to the floor.
 The decay of an LLP is identified by two or more upward going tracks that reconstruct a common 4-dimensional (space and time) vertex within the decay volume.
 The current layout envisages an array of identical units (~10 × 10 m^2) to cover a surface of around 100 × 100 m^2.
 Both RPCs and extruded scintillators + SiPMs are currently under consideration for their good time/space resolution.